-Love based decisions can often mean doing what’s right, even when it’s not popular.
+Love-based decisions can often mean doing what’s right, even when it’s not popular.
 They’re about knowing and believing that you are good enough.

 They are based on knowing (and accepting) that failing is not the end of the world.
-Making a love based decision means we don’t fear failure because we know it’s part of life and more importantly a vital part of success.
+Making a love-based decision means we don’t fear failure because we know it’s part of life and more importantly a vital part of success.

 Fear-based decisions are often about giving our power away.

 We let other people make the decisions for us.
-We leave the decisions to our parents, our children, our partners, our companies, our managers, our clients, our governments.
+We leave the decisions to our parents, our children, our partners, our companies, our managers, our clients, and our governments.
 At least that way, if it all goes pear-shaped we’ll have someone else to blame!
 That way we won’t have to take sole responsibility for our decisions.

 The worst part of fear-based decisions is when we feel we have no decision to make at all.
 We feel trapped.
 We feel there are no options.